Champions Mile

 The Champions Mile is a Group 1 flat horse race in Hong Kong for three-year-old and above thoroughbreds run over a distance of 1,600 metres (approximately 1 mile) on the turf at Sha Tin Racecourse with the total purse of HK$14m in 2014/15, approximately US$1.8m.

-It was first run in 2001, and was opened to international competition in 2005 and granted an international grade 1 status in 2007.
-The race is now the third leg of the four race Asian Mile Challenge, preceded by the Dubai Duty Free Stakes and followed by the Yasuda Kinen.
+It was first run in 2001, opened to international competition in 2005 and granted an international grade 1 status in 2007.
+The race is now the third leg of the four-race Asian Mile Challenge, preceded by the Futurity Stakes and the Dubai Duty Free Stakes and followed by the Yasuda Kinen.